-The biggest offering within our range is the bamboo badge collection.
+The biggest offering within our range is the laser cut wood badge collection.
 On this page we’ll take you through the process from start to finish, showcasing the eight steps we take to create each and every MNTN cap.

 The first step in the process is always to draw, to find the inspiration for the badge and play until it takes shape.
 This is done with pen and paper or via an iPad and Pencil.
 While most designs are done in-house we also reach out to local and international artists we admire to collaborate on new designs.
 We even held a badge comp during level four of the Covid lockdown which unearthed great additions to the range.

 Step 2) We convert the drawing into a vector file so the laser can read the drawing and etch.
-We then laser cut the design out onto the chosen material, thin bamboo laminate is our material of choice, it's durability and ability to bend and hold a curve is key.
+We then laser cut the design out onto the chosen material, thin Dutch Birch laminate is our wood of choice, it's durability and ability to bend and hold a curve is key.

 Step 3) Once the etching and cutting is complete we clean up the badge, sanding the top and edges smooth to check for blemishes and prepare the badge for it's first of at least two layers of paint.